SenStuff/SenStuff/README.md

 - hello there, alex here, creator of sen's stuff
 - this account was created for my projects like
-FNF: VS POD
+"FNF: VS POD",
-FNF: VS POT
+"FNF: VS POT",
-The Outside (on Roblox)
+"The Outside" (on Roblox),
-and something like that
+and something like that.
 - i work in a team created by me called "Pod Team" (For FNF)
 - the current project we're working on is "Friday Night Funkin': VS Pod" (indev)
 - i didnt came up with a name for my team on roblox though :C